Education

 DEDER

-ICML, 2024.07, Wien, Austria
+ICML, 2024.07, Vienna, Austria

 We present DEDER, a framework for decomposing and distilling the embodied reasoning capabilities from large language models (LLMs) to efficient, small language model (sLM)-based policies.